 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
 This law created a Homeowner Assistance Fund, a federal program, to give around $10 billion to the states to help households that are behind on their mortgages and other housing expenses due to COVID-19.

-Once the Kansas Homeowner Assistance Fund program gets rolling, homeowners who've experienced a financial hardship because of the pandemic will be able to get a portion of the approximately $56 million allocated to the state by submitting an application.
-This program will use federal money to help eligible homeowners make mortgage payments and pay other home-related costs, like property taxes, homeowners' insurance, and energy costs.
+By applying to the Kansas Homeowner Assistance Fund program, homeowners who've experienced a financial hardship because of COVID-19 can get a portion of the approximately $56 million allocated to the state.
+This program uses federal money to help eligible homeowners make mortgage payments and pay other home-related costs, like property taxes, homeowners' insurance, and energy costs.

 You can use money from the Kansas Homeowner Assistance Fund program to pay: